urbaman/HomeLab/Kubernetes/kubernetes-02.md

   apiKey: yourglobalapikey
 ```

-Also in the traefik vaules yaml file, add the following additionalArguments (choose only one resolver), the env settings and the volume settings (volume only for pebble certResolver)
+Also in the traefik vales yaml file, add the following additionalArguments and the env settings:

 ```bash
 additionalArguments: